 Every case is different.
 Past results do not guarantee future outcomes.

-The standard deadline is 3 years from the date of the accident under CPLR §214.
-However, spinal cord injury cases require immediate legal action for a different reason than most accident claims: the lifetime damage calculation depends on early medical documentation.
+The standard deadline is three years from the date of the accident under CPLR §214.
+However, the timeline for building a viable spinal cord injury case creates urgency that goes beyond the filing deadline.

 Almost never.
-Early settlement offers for spinal cord injuries are virtually always inadequate because the full extent of the injury, the degree of permanent paralysis, and the lifetime care costs cannot be determined in the weeks or months following the accident.
-Maximum medical improvement for spinal cord injuries can take 12 to 24 months.
-Accepting a settlement before reaching MMI risks leaving millions of dollars on the table for future care, equipment, and lost earning capacity that were not yet apparent at the time of settlement.
+Spinal cord injury settlement offers made in the weeks or months following a motorcycle crash are virtually always inadequate because the full extent of permanent disability, the degree of functional limitation, and the true lifetime care costs cannot be determined until the patient reaches maximum medical improvement, a process that can take 12 to 24 months after injury.
+Accepting a settlement before then risks giving up millions of dollars in future care, equipment, and lost income that had not yet been fully quantified at the time of the agreement.
+Once you sign a release, that figure is final regardless of what your actual needs turn out to be.

 Reviewed by Michael S. Porter, J.D. | Last updated: [April, 2026]